Wednesday, 31 May 2017

 To open a saved template, you simply open your software, click on “File” > “Open” to locate your downloaded template (you may also need to select “Computer” > “Browse”).
 Most devices list the Downloads folder as a “Favourite” location in your device's file manager, although you can also use the search bar to locate the Downloads folder or your downloaded template (provided that you first tell the file manager to search your Computer (Windows) or All My Files (macOS) and not just the Downloads folder).

-If you are using Windows, the file manager is referred to as "Windows Explorer" and looks like this:
+If you are using Windows, the file manager is referred to as "File Explorer" and looks like this:

 If you are using macOS, the file manager is the"Finder" and looks like this: